ashrust/NewTab/README.md

 [NewTab](https://newtab.click) is simple new tab page with beautiful background images, simple search and no ads or trackers.

 I was frustrated that no extension doing this existed for Safari, so I built it.
-You can also use it on Google Chrome and Microsoft Edge.

-Every night, the app collects links to the top images from [Reddit](https://www.reddit.com/) via [Imgur](http://imgur.com/).
+You can also use it on Google Chrome and Microsoft Edge.Every night, the app collects links to the top images from [Reddit](https://www.reddit.com/) via [Imgur](http://imgur.com/).
 The default search engine is [DuckDuckGo](http://duckduckgo.com/) but you can hit tab to switch to Google.

 Made by [Ash Rust](https://twitter.com/@ashrust).